stylesuxx/addon-wyoming-whisper-api-client/DOCS.md

 5. Check the logs of the "Wyoming Whisper API Client" to see if everything went well.

 ## Configuration
+The `Wyoming Protocol` integration should auto discover this add on, should this not be the case, you can add it manually:

+> Settings > Devices & Services > Wyoming Protocol > Add Service

-Add Wyoming Protocol Service: Look up hostname on the add-on info page (default: `wyoming-whisper-api-client`) and use `10300` as port.
+Look up hostname on the add-on info page (default: `wyoming-whisper-api-client`) and use `10300` as port.

 [addon-badge]: https://my.home-assistant.io/badges/supervisor_addon.svg
 [addon]: https://my.home-assistant.io/redirect/supervisor_addon/?repository_url=https%3A%2F%2Fgithub.com%2Fstylesuxx%2Faddon-wyoming-whisper-api-client&addon=Wyoming+Whisper+API+Client